Clergy and Staff

-Archdeacon Deborah is the happy Rector of St. Paul’s.
-She is privileged to serve as Archbishop Anne Germond’s Archdeacon for of Thunder Bay–North Shore.
-Archdeacon Deborah started parish ministry in 2002, and after serving the Parish of West Thunder Bay for five years, she moved to St. Paul’s.
+Archdeacon Deborah is privileged to serve as Archbishop Anne Germond’s Archdeacon for of Thunder Bay–North Shore.
+She started parish ministry in 2002, and after serving the Parish of West Thunder Bay for five years, she moved to St. Paul’s.
 She continues to be passionate about serving God by striving to be an Ambassador for Christ.
-Archdeacon Deborah gives thanks to God for the gift of the growth in discipleship that is happening at St. Paul’s and the privilege of working with a team of Christ-centred people.

 Archdeacon Deborah has been married to Dr. Jouni Kraft for 43 years, and they are blessed to have four adult children and 12 grandchildren.
-For relaxation, she like Pilates, yoga, running, reading, and cottage life.
+For relaxation, she likes Pilates, yoga, running, reading, and cottage life.

 Deacon Associate: The Reverend Anne Carr

 Deacon Anne has been our Deacon Associate for the past two years and we are blessed to have her.
 She is a kind and compassionate person who loves to visit parishioners at home or in the hospital.
 Anne was a nurse for many years, working in Public Health and Home Care programs.
 When she moved to Thunder Bay she started courses in pastoral care and worked as a chaplain at the Cancer Centre for 11 years.
 Following God’s call, she was ordained to the Vocational Diaconate in 2001.
 Anne is the mother of two adult sons and grandmother of three sweet little ones.
 She is married to St. Paul’s former Rector, the Rev. Canon Paul Carr.
 Anne hears God’s song of the universe through worship, singing, and traveling.